grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### enabled

 Enable or disable Grafana Alerting.
-If disabled, all your legacy alerting data will be available again, but the data you created using Grafana Alerting will be deleted.
-Set force_migration=true to avoid deletion of data.
+If disabled, all your legacy alerting data will be available again.
 The default value is `true`.

 Alerting Rules migrated from dashboards and panels will include a link back via the `annotations`.